gerth2/gerth2.github.io/_posts/2019-09-05-team_mentality.md

 Once you feel comfortable you know why something happened, go about fixing it.
 Sometimes, it might just be some additional learning or training for a few team members.
 Sometimes, there's a _process_ change to make, wherein your team modifies the usual steps it does while performing a task to prevent a problem from reoccurring.

 This process is a key component of what Dr. Delizonna refers to as "Replacing Blame with Curiosity".
 This is an absolutely critical aspect to handling failures - the team attitude should be to approach all problems with a fundamental desire to learn about them and fix them, rather than establish blame.
-Focus on the solution, not on the actual problem itself.
+Focus on the solution, not solely on the actual problem itself.

 ### The Basket Cases